 The year 2021 is about to go, thus we have updated this article for the upcoming 2022.
 In this article, we will talk about the free/open-source & best Android OS ( operating systems) for PC for both 64-bit & 32-bit systems.

 Android-x86 Project – Run Android on Your PC

-If you are about to install the Android OS on some old PC then it is recommended to download the 32-bit version… The latest Android OS they offer while writing this article was Android Oreo.
+If you are about to install the Android OS on an old PC then it is recommended to download the 32-bit version… The latest Android OS they offer while writing this article was Android Oreo.
 The users can create a bootable USB drive with the Android-x86 to run it directly from the boot.

 Hardware-accelerated codecs on devices with Intel HD & G45 graphics family, secure booting from UEFI and installing to UEFI disk, Text-based GUI installer, Theme support to GRUB-EFI, Multi-touch, Audio, Wifi, Bluetooth, Sensors, Camera and Ethernet (DHCP only), Auto-mount external USB drive and sd card; Support arm arch apps via the native bridge mechanism.
 (Settings -> Android-x86 options).
-This Android OS for PC is an open source project licensed under GNU General Public License (GPL) 2.0 or later.
+This Android OS for PC is an open-source project licensed under GNU General Public License (GPL) 2.0 or later.

 Download: Android-x86 for PC